1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Rectal Polyps in Houston

-• Polypectomy: Removal of polyps during a colonoscopy using a snare or forceps.
+• Polypectomy: the process of removing polyps during the colonoscopy procedure with the help of snare or forceps.

-• Endoscopic mucosal resection (EMR): Advanced endoscopic technique for larger or flat polyps.
+• Endoscopic mucosal resection (EMR): Sophisticated endoscopic surgery of big or flat polyps.

-• Genetic counseling: Assessment and monitoring for patients with family history or hereditary syndromes (FAP, Lynch).
+• Genetic counseling: Assessment and monitoring of Lynch and family history patients (FAP).

 Why Choose GastroDoxs?